Stephen Smalley: Biography

 Whilst Dean Smalley's innovative ideas courted controversy among traditionalists, at the same time he became known and respected for his desire to strengthen the role of the Cathedral in and beyond the City itself.
 He was a passionate advocate of ecumenical outreach, and developed close links with Ampleforth (Roman Catholic) Abbey.
 He also encouraged the Cathedral to adopt an international perspective, establishing a fruitful partnership with the Melanesian Brotherhood in the Solomon Islands, for example, and helping to facilitate bursaries for some of its members to study at what is now Chester University.

 In the City, the Dean was a member of the University's Governing Body, as well as Chairman of Governors at The King's School.
 He was also involved with several educational institutions in Chester, such as the Blue Coat Foundation.
 He was invited to become a member of Chester City Club and of Chester Business Club.
 Perhaps his lasting legacy was to create what became known as ´The Dean's Breakfast´, a forum intended to bring together influential leaders from the private, public and third sectors to respond caringly to current economic, social and faith issues.

-Stephen Smalley has now retired as an Anglican priest, but continues his work and ministry in a variety of contexts.
-He helps actively in local churches and in the Diocese of Gloucester, and is in demand for his teaching skills, notably as a Visiting Professor at Chester University.
-He has recently turned his hand to writing crime fiction, including a novel based on his time at Cambridge, as well as stories for children.
+Following his retirement from Chester Cathedral in 2001, Stephen Smalley continued his academic work and ministry over the next two decades in a variety of contexts.
+He regularly preached and took services at local churches and benefices in the Dioceses of Gloucester and Chester, and continued to teach Theology, notably as a visiting professor at Chester University.
+He also turned his hand to writing crime fiction, including a novel based on his time at Cambridge, as well as stories for children.

+Smalley played a leading role in the 150th anniversary celebration of the founding of St. Paul's Church in Helsby, the parish in which he spent the latter part of his retirement.
+His final acts of service were to commission the replacement of the standards of St George and the Union Jack in the church grounds, and to officiate at the installation of The Reverend Noel McGarrigle as Vicar of St. Paul's, on 3 July 2023.

+Smalley died at Chapel Fields Care Home in Frodsham, Cheshire, on Pentecost Sunday 19 May 2024, at the age of 93.